40+ Breeds Involved in Fatal Dog Attacks Since 2016

-Recent dog bite-related incident data confirms that dog bite-related fatalities (DBRFs) and serious dog bite-related incidents are not a breed-specific issue; furthermore, the data confirms that breed-specific legislation (BSL) is not only ineffective, but also entirely obsolete given the number of breeds involved in fatal attacks.
-In fact, since only 2016, at least 37 different breeds and mixed breeds have been involved in fatal dog attacks (listed in Table 1 below) in the U.S. including: Akita, Boxer, Chow Chow, Doberman Pinscher, German Shepherd, Giant Schnauzer, Husky, Labrador Retriever, Mastiff, Rottweiler, and many others.
+Recent dog bite incident data confirms that dog bite-related fatalities (DBRFs) and serious dog bite-related incidents are not a breed-specific issue; furthermore, the data also confirms that breed-specific legislation (BSL) is not only ineffective, but also entirely obsolete given the number of breeds involved in fatal attacks.
+In fact, since only 2016, over 40 different breeds and mixed breeds have been involved in fatal dog attacks (listed in Table 1 below) in the U.S. including: Akita, Boxer, Chow Chow, Doberman Pinscher, German Shepherd, Giant Schnauzer, Husky, Labrador Retriever, Mastiff, Rottweiler, and many others.
 While every serious dog bite-related incident is tragic, the number and variety of breeds implicated in fatal dog attacks is clear evidence that these incidents are not a breed-specific issue while also validating the importance of comprehensive breed-neutral regulations for public safety.
-Additionally, the data validates what multiple peer-reviewed studies have concluded such as breed does not determine risk and that BSL is ineffective because serious dog bite-related incidents involve many different breeds, mixes, and dog types.
+Additionally, the data validates what multiple peer-reviewed studies have concluded such as breed does not determine risk and that dog bans (such as BSL) are entirely ineffective because serious dog bite-related incidents involve many different breeds and mixes.